 - Follow the process.
 Each step in the first two levels of the appeals process is explained below - Meet the deadlines.
 The deadlines are important.
 Be sure that you understand and follow the deadlines that apply to things you must do.
 There are also deadlines our plan must follow.
-(If you think we are not

-• Ask for help if you need it.
-If you have questions or need help at any time, please call our Member Service Contact Center (phone numbers are on the front cover of this booklet).
+(If you think we are not meeting our deadlines, you can file a complaint.
+"How to Make a Complaint About Quality of Care, Waiting Times, Customer Service, or Other Concerns" in this "Coverage Decisions, Appeals, and Complaints" section tells you how to file a complaint) - Ask for help if you need it.
+If you have questions or need help at any time, please call Member Services (phone numbers are on the front cover of this booklet).
 Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see the "Important Phone Numbers and Resources" section)